-While there were allegations of Jesse Owens’ infidelity over the years, with some reports even claiming he had an illegitimate child, their relationship never wavered.
+While there were allegations of Jesse Owens’ infidelity over the years, with some reports even claiming he had an illegitimate child, his relationship with his wife relationship never wavered.
 The two remained together until Owens passed away in 1980.
-Ruth Soloman Owens passed away in 2001.
+Minnie Owens passed away in 2001.

 Rising Star in High School

-He enrolled at The Ohio State University where he went from strength to strength.
+He enrolled at The Ohio State University, where he went from strength to strength.
 That is not to say Owens did not experience difficulty during those years.
-He worked three jobs just to afford his tuition and experienced a great deal of racism at Ohio State.
-Owens worked as a waiter, gas pumper, a night elevator operator and at the library stacks.
+He worked three jobs just to afford his tuition, and he experienced a great deal of racism at Ohio State.
+Owens worked as a waiter, gas pumper, a night elevator operator, and at the library stacks.
 He even spent some time working as a page for the Ohio Statehouse.

-Owens overall college record saw him win eight individual NCAA Championships, four in 1935 and four in 1936.
+Owens' overall college record saw him win eight individual National Collegiate Athletic Association (NCAA) Championships, four in 1935 and four in 1936.
 His record of four gold medals stood until 2006, when Xavier Carter equaled it.
 Despite his brilliant track and field career, Owens was not always welcomed by the Ohio State student body.
-He lived off campus with other African-Americans and had to stay at “black-only” hotels and eat at “black-only” restaurants when the team traveled for away games or national meets.
+He lived off-campus with other African-Americans and had to stay at “black-only” hotels and eat at “black-only” restaurants when the team traveled for away games or national meets.
 In all his years at Ohio State, he barely received any scholarship money.

 Owens served as the first African-American captain of any Ohio State varsity sports team.
 His teammates affectionately called him the “Buckeye Bullet.”
 He was also a member of the Alpha Phi Alpha fraternity.